Keystone XL setback will cost Canadian industry ‘millions’, says association

-CALGARY — Bitterness and frustration were the reactions from the Canadian oil industry after a U.S. judge ordered a halt to the Keystone XL pipeline project until it passes further environmental review.
+CALGARY — The Canadian oil industry reacted with frustration and bitterness Friday after a U.S. judge ordered a halt to the Keystone XL pipeline project until it passes further environmental review.

 The decision on Thursday means longer delays in finding a way to drain a glut of oil in Western Canada that has driven price discounts to multi-year highs and stalled investment, said Tim McMillan, CEO of the Canadian Association of Petroleum Producers.